5G Patents – Initiatives, Enabling Technologies, and Patent Landscape

 Both MEC and 5G are considered disrupting technologies on their own but combined they will become a powerful force in the world of computing.

-Applications such as artificial intelligence (AI), Internet of Things (IoT), and virtual reality (VR) are going to be widely used with the arrival of 5G.
+Applications such as artificial intelligence (AI), the Internet of Things (IoT), and virtual reality (VR) are going to be widely used with the arrival of 5G.

 The importance of including Small Cells as a key element of 5G deployment strategy is underscored by 5G mmWave. mmWave holds enormous potential for capacity, speed, and low latency, but is impractical to deploy via Macro Cells due to inability of mmWave to penetrate walls, trees, buildings, etc. To utilize MMwave enormous potential, dense deployments of Small Cells will be required, especially indoors where most data is consumed.